 M1956 Load Carrying Equipment

-Experience fighting in Korea as well as research done by Norman Hitchman during Project ALCLAD informed the decision to try and reduce the load on soldiers.
+Experience fighting in Korea as well as research done by Norman Hitchman during Project ALCLAD drove an effort for reducing the load on soldiers.
 You’ll find that this is a recurring goal in military history.
-In reality, it always seems more aspirational than anything, but it’s a goal nonetheless.
+In reality, it always seems more aspirational, but it’s a goal nonetheless.

 To accommodate the new box magazines, the Army needed a new way to carry equipment.
 The M1956 Load Carrying Equipment (LCE) consisted of the following components: